Psychological therapies with children, young people, and families

 If you have not completed one of our pathway courses

 Applicants must demonstrate that their prior learning and experience is equivalent to the content and learning outcomes of our PgCert in Child, adolescent and family mental health and well-being.
-In particular, this must include an infant observation within a psychodynamic framework of at least 20 weeks, and participation in work discussion groups.
+In particular, this must include an infant observation within a psychodynamic framework of at least 20 weeks, and participation in work discussion groups, along with 60 credits at Level 7 (PgCert).
 This must be detailed within the application and will be further explored during any subsequent interviews.
 If you are unsure about whether your prior learning/experience is equivalent to the above course, please contact us to discuss.

 The annual fee for this course is £4335 for Home/EU students and £8670 for International students.